CHRISTINEMUTHEE/CHRISTINEMUTHEE.github.io/content/_index.md

   - block: collection
     content:
       title: Recent Projects
       text: Here are a selection of projects that I have worked on over the years.
+Note that the links lead to the project report.
       filters:
         folders:
           - project